avzero07/light-field-refocus/Antialiasing/README.md

 The directory './Sample-Data/' stores some sample data used in the demo script to generate the results.
-- './Sample Data/Light Field' contains a frame sequence of light field sub-aperture images that are used as the inpus in the demo script.
+- 'Sample Data/Light Field' contains a frame sequence of light field sub-aperture images that are used as the inpus in the demo script.
-- './Sample Data/Depth Map' contains the corresponding depth maps of each image generated from the 'Depth Estimation' sub-package.
+- 'Sample Data/Depth Map' contains the corresponding depth maps of each image generated from the 'Depth Estimation' sub-package.
-- './Sample Data/Output' is the directory saving the output images from the demo script.
+- 'Sample Data/Output' is the directory saving the output images from the demo script.